 General Manager of the Year

-B&C is now accepting nominations for the local TV General Manager of the Year in three different categories:
+B&C is now accepting nominations for the station General Manager of the Year in three different categories:

-The annual General Manager of the Year honors salute local station executives who have provided exemplary innovation, fearless leadership and flawless execution through this fascinating–and challenging–time in the television industry.
+The annual General Manager of the Year honors local station executives who have provided exemplary innovation, fearless leadership and flawless execution through this fascinating--and challenging--time in the television industry.

-With newer challenges to face in mobile TV, the digital spectrum and the strong impetus to grow a station’s brand on Twitter, Facebook and other social media platforms, B&C will also honor the one station or executive that has led the charge into the brave new world of providing compelling content wherever, whenever and however consumers want it.
+With newer challenges to face in mobile TV, the digital spectrum and the strong impetus to grow a station's brand across several platforms, will also honor the one station or executive that has led the charge into the brave new world of providing compelling content wherever, whenever and however consumers want it.

 Please note:B&C does not confirm receipt of nominations nor do we discuss the nomination process.